Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiments

 \subsubsection{Metaheuristic algorithm with neighbourhood search}

-An alternative approach in~\citet{SCHITTEKAT2013518} uses a metaheuristic algorithm (greedy search procedure with neighborhood search) to simultaneously solve both the bus stop selection and school bus routing problem.
+An alternative approach in~\citet{SCHITTEKAT2013518} used a metaheuristic algorithm (greedy search procedure with neighborhood search) to simultaneously solve both the bus stop selection and bus route generation problem for a single school.
 In contrast, we solve these two problems sequentially.
 To compare our method with this approach, we used the Euclidean space instances given in~\cite{SCHITTEKAT2013518} (instead of network instances with shortest path distances) and adopted our algorithm to the settings used in their experiments.
-In particular, by first assigning students to bus stops and then solving for the optimal bus route.
+In particular, by first assigning students to bus stops and then solving for optimal bus routes.
 The comparison results are shown in Table \ref{tab:meta_comparison1}.
-For synthetic instances generated by \citet{SCHITTEKAT2013518} we limited our comparisons to instances with a maximum walking distance of 5 units (which was the minimum considered), since larger distances led to fewer pickup points and simpler routing problems.
-Such instances could be solved without the new techniques that we propose.
+For synthetic instances generated by \citet{SCHITTEKAT2013518}, we limited our comparisons to instances with a maximum walking distance of 5 units (which was the minimum considered), since larger distances led to fewer pickup points and simpler routing problems.
+Such instances could be solved without novel techniques that we proposed.